Ellen Morris, PH.D.

-In addition to her faculty appointment, Morris is the President and Founder of Sustainable Energy Solutions, an international consulting services company that promotes the increased use and deployment of clean energy technologies and services as a means to support economic development and reduce poverty in developing countries.
-She was also a founder of Embark Energy, a social enterprise that trains and mentors energy entrepreneurs, and Arc Finance, a non-profit that links microfinance and clean energy.
-Morris serves as an Advisor and Board member for Social Enterprises focused on clean energy, including Simpa Networks (India), Earth Spark International (Haiti), and Empowered by Light (Zambia), and she is the Energy Program Advisor for the Clinton Global Initiative.
+Prior to joining NREL, Morris served as President of Sustainable Energy Solutions, an international consulting services company that she founded to promote the increased use and deployment of clean energy technologies and services as a means to support economic development and reduce poverty in developing countries.
+She was also a founder of Embark Energy, a social enterprise that trained and mentored energy entrepreneurs, and Arc Finance, a non-profit that links microfinance and clean energy.
+Morris serves as an Advisor and Board member for social enterprises focused on clean energy, including ENVenture (Uganda), Millennium Microgrid (Tanzania), Simpa Energy (India), Earth Spark International (Haiti), and Empowered by Light (Zambia), and she is the Energy Program Advisor for the Clinton Global Initiative.

-Morris started her career in clean energy working for the National Renewable Energy Laboratory.
+Morris started her career in clean energy working for the National Renewable Energy Laboratory in their geothermal program.
 She also worked as a Science Advisor to the U.S. Congress and as an exploration geophysicist for Texaco.
-Morris holds a BS in Geophysical Engineering from the Colorado School of Mines and a Doctoral degree in Marine Geophysics from the University of Rhode Island.
+Morris holds a BS in Geophysical Engineering from the Colorado School of Mines and a Ph.D. in Marine Geophysics from the University of Rhode Island.